chaitanyasai18/TicTacToe/README.md

-#This is a java code to play TicTacToe
+#This is a java code that demonstrates the game TicTacToe